 Book Some Domestic Flights

-Not looking to travel far?
+Not looking to travel far, or accepting our new normal of less international travel?
 One of the best ways to book a short domestic flight in the United States is by using airline miles from Europe.
 We’re not joking.

 British Airways is a Chase transfer partner and a Oneworld alliance member, which means you can book flights on partner American Airlines using your Avios.
 And British Airways is one of the few airlines to use a distance-based award chart, meaning flights of 1,150 miles or less will cost just 9,000 Avios.